 Classroom visitors also help to enrich the children's experience.
 Sometimes these visitors are parents or grandparents who come to read a story, cook a favorite family recipe, or share a hobby.
 Teachers also invite friends or acquaintances who have special interests to share.
 Again, your suggestions are most welcome!
 Please see the section on Background Checks for information about the requirements related to the 2014 child abuse laws.

-Special activities such as Stretch and Grow, a fitness program for preschoolers, and Tumblebus, an onsite gymnastics program, supplement the regular curriculum.
-Tumblebus requires a separate fee; payable to the gym itself, but Stretch and Grow is included in the program for all preschool-age children.
+Special activities such as Stretch and Grow, a fitness program for preschoolers, supplement the regular curriculum.
 The J.V.
 Brown Storymobile comes every other week so that children age 3 and over can check out their own library books to take home.